Why everyone wants to move abroad in 2026? It feels like the question of the moment.

 When the reference points are curated, sun-drenched, and permanently available in your pocket, the ordinary texture of home can start to feel like a failure rather than a baseline.

 This is not a manipulation.
 The people posting from abroad are usually not lying.
 Many of them genuinely feel freer, lighter, more present.
-But what they are transmitting is a highlight reel of a relocation, not a full account of it.

 The surge in people wanting to move abroad is real.
 The economic pressures driving it are real.
 The psychological appeal is real.
 But it is worth sitting with what the impulse also reveals.